YonghuiDong/MetReport/inst/app/www/landing.md

 # Welcome to MetaboReport &nbsp;<img src='www/img/logo.png' align="right" height="200"/>

-<b><span style="color:#E55B13">MetaboReport</span></b> is a web-based tool that provides a structured, flexible and user-friendly workflow for the exploration, visualization, and statistical analysis of metabolomics data.
+<b><span style="color:#E55B13">MetaboReport</span></b> is an intuitive, web-based platform designed to streamline the exploration, visualization, and statistical analysis of metabolomics data.
+It offers a structured and user-friendly workflow, making it a flexible tool for users of all levels.

-A user starts with an uploaded spreadsheet of quantitative metabolomics data and runs a semi-automated process which includes pre-processing methods (e.g., missing value imputation, QC-based feature filtering, normalization, transformation and scaling), univariate and multivariate statistical methods, and interactive tables, plots are provided on a given metabolomics data.
+The workflow includes pre-processing (e.g., missing value imputation, QC-based feature filtering, normalization, transformation and scaling), univariate and multivariate statistical analyses, and visualization of the given metabolomics data.
+To aid interpretation, a comprehensive HTML report is generated that includes interactive visualizations, tables, summary statistics, and detailed explanations for the users, facilitating an in-depth inspection of the results (Figure 1).

-1.

-2.

-3. Report

-In addition, such as calculate accurate m/z values, tentatively metabolite identification based on MS1.

 ---